jvallarvisp/serverless-single/README.md

   ]
 ```

-In the `custom` property of your `s-function.json` add a single property.
+In the `custom` property of your `s-function.json` add a single property. include propery is a list of folder name you want to exclude from removing, or include it your zip file
 ```
 "custom": {
     "single": {